We are privately owned and not affiliated or endorsed by any government agency.

 Traumatic brain injury, heart disease, sleep apnea, and mental health conditions like post-traumatic stress disorder (PTSD) are also linked to GERD.

-Additional risk factors for service members can stem from military service, including high-stress activities, diet changes, chemical exposure, etc. Those with chronic GERD may also find their condition worsens during active duty.
+Additional risk factors for service members can stem from military service, including high-stress activities, diet changes, and chemical exposure.
+Those with chronic GERD may also find their condition worsens during active duty.

 How Does the VA Rate GERD?

-Additionally, the PACT Act extends extra benefits to veterans with toxic exposures.
+Additionally, the PACT Act extends extra benefits to veterans with toxic exposures, like Agent Orange or fumes from burn pits.

-What Are the Eligibility Requirements for VA Compensation for GERD?
+What Are the Eligibility Requirements for VA Benefits?

-To be eligible for VA disability benefits, veterans must meet specific criteria.
-These include:
+To be eligible for VA disability benefits, veterans must meet specific criteria, including:

 • Being a veteran or service member of the U.S. Armed Forces